Unbreakable Codes: A Deep Dive into Quantum Cryptography

 Quantum Key Distribution (QKD): The Unbreakable Key

 The most prominent application of quantum cryptography today is Quantum Key Distribution (QKD).
-QKD protocols, such as BB84, enable two parties to generate and share a secret cryptographic key with a guarantee that any attempt by an eavesdropper to intercept the key will be detected.
+QKD protocols enable two parties to generate and share a secret cryptographic key with a guarantee that any attempt by an eavesdropper to intercept the key will be detected.
 This is due to the inherent property of quantum mechanics: measuring a quantum state inevitably disturbs it.
 If an eavesdropper tries to read the quantum bits transmitting the key, their presence will alter the quantum states, alerting the legitimate users.

 How QKD Works (Simplified):